Tutorial for Making a Fall Doormat

 - vinyl and transfer paper if you cut your own stencils

 First I spray painted the rug white, or tried to at least.
 I used Martha Stewart’s white spray paint.
 It didn’t go well.
 I think it’s just because of the material.
 I sprayed it at least five times, and it never got whiter that what you see here.
+I wouldn’t paint it all if I were you.
+I don’t know why I felt it needed to be white!

 Next, if you’re making your own stencils, cut them out on your machine or by hand.
 I made a pumpkin and “happy fall y’all” images.
 Once they’re cut, cut a square around your words or image.
 Weed out the actual words and pictures so you’re left with your stencil.
 Like the picture below.
 Another way to create a stencil is by finding fall clip art online & use a word program on your computer (like Microsoft Word or PicMonkey) to get it to the right size.
 In the program you can type the saying you’d like on the mat, & change it to your favorite font & correctly size it.
 Print the images out & place them on your mat & follow the instructions below.
 Make sure to use painter’s tape or masking tape to hold the paper in place.

-Cut your transfer paper big enough to transfer the image on to the mat.
+Cut your transfer paper big enough to transfer the image on to the DIY fall doormat.
 I actually use contact paper from the dollar store.
 I’ve been using the same roll for years.
 Place the transfer paper on top of the vinyl then use a credit card or scraper to go over the vinyl to adhere the two pieces together.
 Total LEO wife because I usually use a credit card size card with Miranda warnings on it, ha!

 Now place your first image on to the mat.
 I put my pumpkin on first.
 Get your credit card again and rub hard on top of the image, adhering it more to the mat than the transfer paper.
 It won’t stick down completely, but you just need it to stay in place while you paint.